 Members come from all points of the compass in metropolitan Melbourne, as well as many country towns and cities throughout Victoria.

-As at today, 11th April 2021, we have two hundred and fifty three financial members.
+As at today, 25th September 2022, we have two hundred and fifty eight financial members.

 That means there are a lot of classic Triumph cars gracing our roads and bringing enjoyment to their proud owners.
 Long may that continue."